microsoft/jacdac/jacdac-v1-spec.md

 * there is only one baud-rate supported (1Mbit)
 * frame starts (as it did) and ends (new) with a UART break "character";
   the break at the end typically generates an interrupt that can be used to shut down DMA transfer
-* all packets include full 64 bit address of either source of destination;
+* all packets include full 64 bit identifier of either source of destination;
   the 8 bit compressed address is gone, and so it address allocation
 * CRC fixed to be CRC-16-CCITT
 * announce packets now contain only service classes; device name is gone and